 - Canned Spinach: I have not tried canned spinach but it can be used.
 You will want to drain it and also remove any extra liquid.

 - Artichokes: Jarred marinated artichoke hearts are great to use as well for more flavoring.
 If you would like a fresh artichoke, remove the prickly outside parts on the artichoke then chop it up.

 - Cheese: Substitute the cheese for Monterey Jack or fontina cheese for different flavoring.

-Try these variations of ways to serve with your spinach artichoke dip and watch it disappear quickly.
+The options are endless with this dip!
+There are so many ways to dip and enjoy.
+Try these variations of what to serve with your spinach artichoke dip and watch it disappear quickly.

 - Crackers: Ritz, CLUB crackers or wheat thins are great for dipping.